results <- read.csv("data/survey.csv", header = TRUE)

 First, subjects have to know that they are participating in a research study, and their participation has to be voluntary.
 They should be informed about the general goal of the study.
 If the knowledge of specific details would affect the validity of research negatively, it can be postponed to the debriefing phase after the study.
 Deception, i.e., providing outright false information about the purpose of the study, should be used only if absolutely necessary and the true purpose must be revealed during debriefing.
 Apart from voluntariness, a person has to be able to withdraw from the study at any point.

-Second, the risks must outweigh the benefits of the study.
+Second, the benefits must outweigh the risks of the study.
 This applies both to the individual and society level.
 For instance, at the individual level, the participants in the study can receive small compensation, such as a voucher, or be informed about the results sooner than the general public if they wish so.
 At the society level, a slightly higher-risk study is justified if a significant breakthrough is expected thanks to the results, but the risks should not be higher than absolutely necessary and never cross a certain line.

 Finally, the sample that will be studied should be selected fairly.
 For instance, if our research is aimed at professional software engineers, we should not constantly use only students in every experiment because they are conveniently available.

 Before conducting research with human subjects, an institutional review board (IRB) approval is required in many cases.
-An institutional review board is a group of people at an institution, such as a university, which decides whether a given research study is ethical.
+An institutional review board is a group of people at an institution, such as a university, who decide whether a given research study is ethical.
 An IRB application is institution-specific, but generally it contains information about the investigators, a hypothesis or research question, a succinct but complete description of the planned research method, and a sample informed consent document.
 An informed consent is an agreement of an individual to participate in a study.
 It is best if it has a written form (electronic or paper-based), since verbal informed consent is difficult to prove.
 An informed consent should contain:

 A survey, in this sense, is a method to collect and analyze data from humans using a questionnaire with a fixed set of questions.
 This questionnaire can be either paper-based or, very commonly, administered as a web form.
 The usual purpose is to find certain self-reported information about a population, e.g., the average number of monitors used by professional 3D modelers, or the most common problems Haskell developers face when using monads.